EfekanAlpsa/DataScientist-RoadMap/README.md

 # DATA SCIENCE ROADMAP

-In this repository , I will share the own roadmap roadmap I followed to become a data scientist and the work I did while approaching this goal.
+In this repository , I will share the own roadmap I followed to become a data scientist and the work I did while approaching this goal.
 People with the same goal can progress through this path, or professional people can refresh and test their knowledge.

 ## What Will Be Included In This Roadmap

 - Python 🐍

+- Algorithms 🧩

 - Pandas, Data Visualization (matplotlib or seaborn) 📊